 I LOVE this book.
 Cybele's book is basically the first cookbook I bought when we knew we were dealing with food allergies in our household (if you haven't read it yet, check out my posts on Eczema and Food Allergies – From Despair to Healing).

 Some of the recipes in this book have become family favorites (like Raf's Cuban Rice and Beans, Four Bean Stew, and yummy Coconut Squares) – it's one of those cookbooks that you will turn to again and again. – Note, it does use gluten (barley) and a fair amount of sugar, but I just adapt to our family's needs.

 Well, anyway, once I read the description of Cybele's recipe, My Favorite Dressing, I just knew I needed to make it.

 And boy, am I glad that I did.
 You will be too.

 Cybele is the wife of Adam Pascal, a famous Broadway actor.
 And they live in a very “posh” area of New York (I used to date someone from the town where they live, and you could see Billy Joel's house from my boyfriend's grandmother's backyard.
 Really.
 That kind of “posh” :-).
 Anyway, if this dressing is Adam's favorite – you can bet it's a winner.

 Here's the quote from the book:

 This salad dressing never wears out its welcome.
 I've been making it for 15 years and every single time I have dinner guests they say, “Yum!
 What's in this dressing?!”
 My husband refuses to eat his salad with anything else.

 Sounds good, right?
-Well, let me add that if this dressing is on the table, my old favorite, Moroccan Vinaigrette takes a back seat.
+Well, let me add that if this balsamic vinaigrette is on the table, our old favorite, the Moroccan Vinaigrette mentioned above, takes a back seat.